 But to reiterate what transloading is, it’s any time that freight is completely taken off an initial method of transportation and put into another vehicle.
 As long as it is not an entire container that’s moved from one location to another without being first unloaded — that’s transshipment, which will be further detailed in an ensuing section — you will have an example of transloading.

 Another example is when your goods are on a train but unable to complete the full shipment delivery because it’s reached a break-of-gauge point, which means the size of the tracks are different.
-While this can be fixed in real time, it can be time-consuming and also requires specialized equipment or accommodations to get the train over the difference in track.
+While this can be fixed in real-time, it can be time-consuming and also requires specialized equipment or accommodations to get the train over the difference in track.
 In some cases, it’s advantageous to pull a second train in proximity to the first one and transload the entire freight load — especially if a bogie exchange or variable gauge is unavailable.

 A transloader’s sole purpose is to exist on a team of workers located at a transloading facility in order to perform the function of transloading.
 However, at a transloading facility, there are a variety of different roles.
 There are different classifications of jobs a transloader can fill and each one plays a huge part in the positive outcomes.

-This person makes sure the entire facility is operating at high capacity with an eye toward preventing both workplace injury or damage to the freight.
+This person makes sure the entire facility is operating at high capacity with an eye toward preventing both workplace injury and damage to the freight.
 Any issues at the facility end up on this person’s desk.
 Some tasks that the transload facility manager is responsible for include:

 This is a blue-collar profession that really requires physically robust people who will be able to constantly lift and move freight all day long while being on their feet.